Insight

 The Claimant had satisfactory appraisal ratings- and yet his employer gave evidence that they had concerns about his performance when working from home.
 This was an unwise argument given that the evidence showed otherwise.
 There was also an unfounded expectation that the claimant could build up a tolerance to attending the office- something that was not based in medical evidence and ignored the reality of what a phobia actually is.
 Again, the ET did not take kindly to this argument advanced on behalf of the Respondent.

-In terms of working from home his role was admin based and he had the necessary technology at home to perform the role (as he had during the pandemic).
-The Respondent claimed that he would miss out on “impromptu conversations” if not in the office, but the ET rejected this.
+In terms of working from home, his role was admin-based and he had the necessary technology at home to perform the role (as he had during the pandemic).
+The Respondent claimed he would miss out on “impromptu conversations” if not in the office, but the ET rejected this.
 He was experienced at his job and there were other adequate means of communication.
 Indeed, these were used by all staff on the 3 days they were not required to attend the office.
-The ET also found that perfectly adequate training could be delivered via Teams and that face-to-face interaction was not necessary.
+The ET found that perfectly adequate training could be delivered via Teams and that face-to-face interaction was unnecessary.
 Functions such as screen sharing worked adequately for this.
 The suggestion that the Claimant’s welfare was harder to monitor at home was also rejected, especially where being in the office was likely to cause distress and therefore harm said welfare.

 This case was intriguing in that the Claimant did not seek any remedy beyond a declaration and therefore no compensation was awarded.
 He does however remain employed.

-As this is an ET level decision it is not binding on other Tribunals but it is a useful reminder that the specific circumstances of an employee’s situation must be addressed in any application for flexible working.
-There is often a crossover with other legislation- here disability discrimination- and that should not be underestimated in the employer’s thought process.
-The decision to reject a flexible working requests must be justifiable and transparent (and not inherently discriminatory).
+As this is an ET-level decision it is not binding on other Tribunals.
+However, it is a useful reminder that the specific circumstances of an employee’s situation must be addressed in any application for flexible working.
+There is often a crossover with other legislation (here disability discrimination) and that should not be underestimated in the employer’s thought process.
+The decision to reject flexible working requests must be justifiable and transparent (and not inherently discriminatory).

 Contact Us